Course Details:

 Description

 It’s an all-you-can-eat buffet of writing, reading, communication, thinking, and fun!
-Prepare your learners for the intense literary analysis requirements of high school English.
-After taking this class, all of their high school reading and writing will be easier because they will be equipped!
+Teach your learners to read for understanding and beyond.
+After taking this class, all of their upper-level reading and writing will be easier because they will be equipped!

 This ongoing class gives families the ultimate flexibility without compromising on the quality of education.
 We pack an academic punch in these once-weekly classes and keep them fun so students master skills.
 Students learn the foundation of literary analysis, critical reading, and organized writing.